 - Model verification Describe efforts to verify that the model is working as designed and that the equations are being properly solved.
 Verification is often conducted through independent review of source code and use of unit and integration test suites by the software developer.
 If the end user of a model is not the same as the model developers, the SFPE guidance includes an additional step on user training and certification to the verification process.
 The verification study of each model must include each of the following: - Verification of the basic functionality of the model through simple test cases. - Verification of consistency of input parameters.
 For example, wind speed varies substantially as a function of height and space.
 Individual wildfire models may assume wind speed is specified at a fixed height (such as 20 feet, 32 feet, or mid-flame height).
-Specifying the wind speed at the wrong height may result in incorrect model predictions. - o Independent review, which may consist of one of the following: - Independent third-party review of software implementation and data integration where the third-party is neither an employee nor a subcontractor of the electrical corporation or software supplier. - Software verification suite, including software source code and automated verification code, provided by the electrical corporation to Energy Safety.
-See the Fire Dynamics Suite (FDS) developed by NIST for an example.13 - Model validation Models are validated by comparing model predictions to observations from historic events or experiments.
+Specifying the wind speed at the wrong height may result in incorrect model predictions. - Independent review, which may consist of one of the following: - Independent third-party review of software implementation and data integration where the third-party is neither an employee nor a subcontractor of the electrical corporation or software supplier. - Software verification suite, including software source code and automated verification code, provided by the electrical corporation to Energy Safety.
+See the Fire Dynamics Suite (FDS) developed by NIST for an example. - Model validation Models are validated by comparing model predictions to observations from historic events or experiments.
 It is important to note that validation does not mean that a model's predictions are perfect.
 Rather, the predictions are good enough for the intended use case.
 The validation study and uncertainty assessment of each model must do each of the following: - Document the efforts undertaken by the electrical corporation to quantify the uncertainty in the model when input parameters are known (i.e., open calculation).
-This should include a discussion of relevant experiments/datasets
+This should include a discussion of relevant experiments/datasets used to benchmark performance as well as a statistical summary of performance.
+See the FDS validation suite developed by NIST.

-13 Fire Dynamics Simulator, FDS Verification Process - https://github.com/firemodels/fds/wiki/FDS-Verification-Process.
+&lt;sup>13 Fire Dynamics Simulator, FDS Verification Process - https://github.com/firemodels/fds/wiki/FDS-Verification- Process.